MODERN SLAVERY AND HUMAN TRAFFICKING

 Our business and its structure

-Toppan Europe GmbH (including London Branch) is global printing company and is wholly owned by Toppan Printing Co., Ltd. located in 1, Kanda Izumi-cho, Chiyoda-ku, Tokyo 101-0024, Japan.
+Toppan Europe GmbH (including London Branch and Spanish office) is global printing company and is wholly owned by Toppan Printing Co., Ltd. located in 1, Kanda Izumi-cho, Chiyoda-ku, Tokyo 101-0024, Japan.
 Toppan was founded in 1900 and is headquartered in Tokyo.

 For information on its activities, please visit the following website: